The Mighty Murray…

 We had arranged to meet friends at Sheepyard Flats just outside Mansfield to finish our off-road adventure into the Victorian High Country – an adventure we started at the beginning of the year but had to postpone because of bushfires so leaving the next morning with the sky looking ominously grey once again, we headed toward Manfield via Whitford and Tolmie.

-No sooner had we arrived at Whitford and we were stopped and turned around as the road through to Mansfield was closed because of the ‘High Country Targa’ event.
+No sooner had we arrived at Whitford than we were stopped and turned around as the road through to Mansfield was closed because of the ‘High Country Targa’ event.

 Targa is a tarmac-based car-racing event held annually and runs over 3-days taking in the vistas of the High-Country regions of the Eildon, King Valley and Mansfield districts as it traverses mountain passes and challenging hill climbs finishing in the panoramic Mount Buller village.
 We were familiar with Targa because it’s an event held in Tassie each year!